-A charmingly round figure with short legs, a pointed snout, molded ears, the and a raised ridge along the back for hair.
+A charmingly round figure with short legs, a pointed snout, molded ears, and a raised ridge along the back for hair.

-Representations of boars mostly took the form of small terracotta figurines, used as sacrifical or votive objects in temples dedicated to Demeter, as funerary objects, and as children's toys.
+Representations of boars mostly took the form of small terracotta figurines, used as sacrificial or votive objects in temples dedicated to Demeter, as funerary objects, and as children's toys.
 Workshops in Rhodes, Attica, and Boeotia were the major centers of production for these figurines.

 Dimensions: Height: 2 inches (5 cm), Length: 3 1/2 inches (8.89 cm)